 NorCal Valuation Inc.

-provides comprehensive USPAP Machinery and Equipment Appraisal Reports
+helps Attorneys, BV Appraisers and CPAs with values they can depend on—providing comprehensive USPAP Machinery and Equipment Appraisal Reports

 for attorneys, law firms, CPA firms, corporations, and business valuation professionals.
 Their equipment appraisal reports are structured to the scope of specific projects.
 They provide independent and unbiased services with the highest level of responsiveness to particular equipment and business asset valuation needs.

 , is an Accredited Senior Appraiser (ASA) of the American Society of Appraisers specializing in Machinery and Equipment Appraisals

 and Appraisal Review (ARM/MTS).
 He is also a Certified Public Accountant (CPA).
 He has thousands of hours experience as an Equipment Appraiser and was awarded a Master Personal Property Appraiser (MPPA) designation from the National Auctioneers Association.
 Mr. Young currently serves on the International Appraisal Review & Management subcommittee of the American Society of Appraisers and is an active member of the Northern California ASA Chapter.